Steven Law Office

 SERVICE OF NOTICE PROCEDURE

-The Washington Court of Appeals recently issued an opinion with great impact on the manner of serving notices to tenants.
-You are now required to serve a notice on each adult tenant named on your lease and/or subtenant in occupancy to acquire unlawful detainer (eviction) jurisdiction.
+The Washington Court of Appeals issued an opinion with great impact on the manner of serving notices to tenants.
+You are required to serve a notice on each adult tenant named on your lease and/or subtenant in occupancy to acquire unlawful detainer (eviction) jurisdiction.

 How to Serve Notices: